Applications to the seminar are now closed.

 The seminar takes the format of a 5 day intensive residential course at the Møller Centre in Cambridge.
 The course is a mixture of theory and practical-based work designed to cover the whole process of methodological considerations, data collection (in the field and lab settings), operational issues and analysis and interpretation of data.
 The course has a primary focus on the objective measurement of physical activity and key themes include the following:

 - Combined sensing (heart rate & movement)

 In addition, there will be a number of introductory lectures on other methods & concepts relating to the measurement of physical activity in the epidemiological setting.

 Delegates will be encouraged to be interactive in demonstrations and workshops.
 There will be hands-on experience working with monitors, wearing monitors throughout the week, and opportunities for exploring, processing and analysing this data.

-More information and details of how to apply are available on the Physical Activity Measurement Seminar 2016 webpages.
+More information about the programme, venue, and cost of attendance, and details of how to apply are available on the Physical Activity Measurement Seminar 2018 webpages.

 Please note that a maximum of 24 places are available, and that the closing date for applications is Friday 4 May 2018.